 We recognize that ImmunoGen, as a publicly-traded company, may become the target of a proposal which could result in a change in control, and that such possibility and the uncertainty and questions which such a proposal may raise among management could cause our executive officers to leave or could distract them in the performance of their duties, to the detriment of ImmunoGen and our shareholders.
 We have entered into severance agreements with each of our executive officers that are designed to compensate them for the loss of their positions and the loss of anticipated benefits under their unvested equity compensation awards following a change in control of ImmunoGen.
 The agreements are intended to reinforce and encourage the continued attention of our executive officers to their assigned duties without distraction and to ensure the continued availability to ImmunoGen of each of our executive officers in the event of a proposed change in control transaction.
 We believe that these objectives are in the best interests of ImmunoGen and our shareholders.
-We also believe that it is in the best interests of ImmunoGen and our shareholders to offer such agreements to our executive officers insofar as ImmunoGen competes for executive talent in a highly competitive market in which companies routinely offer similar benefits to senior executives.
+We also believe that it is in the best interests of ImmunoGen competes for executive talent in a highly competitive market in which companies routinely offer similar benefits to senior executives.

 The executive is entitled to severance benefits if, within 12 months after a change in control of ImmunoGen, the executive's employment is terminated (1) by us other than for cause or disability or (2) by the executive for good reason.
-Severance benefits include: a lump sum cash payment equal to 1.5 times (or in the case of our CEO, 2 times) the sum of the executive's annual base salary and target annual bonus; and reimbursement for premiums payable in connection with the continuation of health and dental insurance coverage.
+Severance benefits include: a lump sum cash payment equal to 1.5 times (or in the case of our CEO, 2 times) the sum of the executive's annual base salary and target annual bonus; and reimbursement for premiums payable in connection with the continuation of medical and dental insurance coverage for a period of 18 months (or in the case of our CEO, 24 months).
 We believe these severance benefits are reasonable and appropriate for our executive officers in light of the anticipated time it takes high-level executives to secure new positions with responsibilities and compensation that are commensurate with their experience.

-Change in control severance benefits also include the vesting of 100% of the executives' unvested stock options and unvested restricted stock awards and other similar rights.
+In cases where the severance benefits described above are payable, the executive is also entitled to 100% vesting of the executive's unvested stock options and unvested restricted stock awards and other similar rights.
 We believe that the equity awards granted to our executive officers have been reasonable in amount and that, in the event of a loss of employment within a year following a change in control, it is appropriate that our executive officers receive the full benefit under their equity compensation awards of the increase in ImmunoGen's value attributable to the performance of the current management team.